-SIMA6~SIMA0 is the I2C slave address bit 6 ~ bit 0
+SIMA6~SIMA0 is the I2C slave address bit $6 \sim$ bit 0.

-Bit 0 D0: Reserved bit, can be read or written by the application program
+Bit 0 D0: Reserved bit, can be read or written

-I2C Control Register
+I2C Control Registers

 There are also three control registers for the I2C interface, SIMC0, SIMC1 and SIMTOC.
 The register SIMC0 is used to control the enable/disable function and to select the I2C slave mode and debounce time.
 The SIMC1 register contains the relevant flags which are used to indicate the I2C communication status.
-The SIMTOC register is used to control the I2C bus time-out function which is described in the I2C Time-out Control section.
+The SIMTOC register is used to control the I2C bus time-out function which is described in the corresponding section.